The Ultimate Startup Marketing Strategy

 What I mean by this is that by having a regular stream of interesting content being created and shared within your social networks, the amount and depth of engagement seems to naturally grow and compound.
 It stops you from using social media for the sake of using social media, and instead focus on using it as a means to a more valuable end.

-I’d like to wrap this guide up by making the paradoxical point that nothing in this guide is exclusively right.
+I’d like to wrap this guide up by making the paradoxical point that nothing in this guide is exclusively correct.
 It’s just one perspective.
 In many cases, the opposite of what I’ve said is equally correct and I advise experimenting to reach your own conclusions on what works.

-The reason I’ve been able to reach many of these conclusions is through six years of testing assumptions day in and day out.
+The reason I’ve been able to reach many of these conclusions is through eight years of testing assumptions day in and day out.
 But this is a fast-moving industry where nothing remains static, so we must challenge what we’re told and work out for ourselves how to effectively market our companies.

-Finally, if you have any experiences or points you’d like to add, please use the comments below, which I’ll keep an eye.
+Finally, if you have any experiences or points you’d like to add, please use the comments below, which I’ll keep an eye on.
 If you have any questions I’d be happy to answer them there.
 If you’d like to keep things private, or are interested in working with us, feel free to get in touch.